Back to the blog

 • A simple, repeatable game plan

-In an age where fun and flair often trump tradition, the Stafford is a symbol of modern amateur chess: risky, imperfect, and wildly enjoyable.
+In an era when fun and flair routinely outweigh tradition, the Stafford is a quintessential emblem of today’s amateur chess: reckless, flawed and utterly fun.

-You don’t need to be Magnus Carlsen to enjoy the thrill of Qh4+ and Ng4.
-You just need a mouse, an internet connection, and a sense of mischief.
+You don’t have to be Magnus Carlsen to experience the thrill of Qh4+ and Ng4.
+All you need is a mouse, an internet connection and a glimmer of mischief.

 Do you have questions about online classes?